 Amy: I think you might look sexy with long hair.
 Be the kind that flows down to your shoulders and blows back while riding on a horse.
 Bareback and barechested...
 I-I'm going to go brushmyteeth, it might take a while.

 Howard also took on this attribute more in later seasons.

 This is basically all Leonard does now since he got with Penny.

 Just about anybody who has to deal with Sheldon becomes this at some point.

-Sheldon was supposed to be this for Leonard in the pilot, but became a Breakout Character and was delegated to Butt Monkey instead.
-He still has moments of this despite not being able to understand sarcasm.
+Sheldon was supposed to be this for Leonard in the pilot, but became a Breakout Character and was delegated to Butt-Monkey instead.
+He still has moments of this, though it's mostly unintentional as he usually doesn't understand sarcasm.

 Penny did this to Raj in "The Skank Reflex Analysis."

 Bernadette took this trope Up to Eleven in the same episode.